The 14 Best Medieval Games on Nintendo Switch

 When I’m writing my articles, I always like to try and favor indie games wherever possible.
 Sometimes, though, there’s a huge game that fits the theme of the article so well that it simply can’t be left out.

-The Witcher 3: Wild Hunt is a stellar example of a medieval, open world game on the Nintendo Switch.
 As with Skyrim, there’s a little bit of a debate over when exactly this game takes place, but the motifs found throughout the game justify its place in this list.

 In this game, you play as a monster hunter named Geralt, looking for a sorceress named Yennefer.
 The story unravels quickly, throwing up a spiders web of intriguing, tangled plot lines and narrative points that help to paint a beautifully immersive world.